wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 API_KEY=your_vonage_api_key
 API_SECRET=your_vonage_secret
 APPLICATION_ID=your_vonage_application_id
-PRIVATE_KEY=your_vonage_private_key_path
+PRIVATE_KEY=your_vonage_private_key
 FROM_NUMBER=your_vonage_number
 PORT=5000
 ```

 Make sure to replace everything after each equals sign for each variable with the information from your Vonage account.
 You can now replace the line of code `const port = 3000` from earlier with  `process.env.PORT`, so your app gets the port from an environment variable (instead of hard coding it).

 Now, let’s create a few endpoints.
 Add the following code to `app.js`: